 In 1999, professors Solomon Wasser, Shu-Ting Chang and Takashi Mizuno founded the International Journal of Medicinal Mushrooms (Begell House, New York) which publishes the newest research.

 To get a glimpse of the massive scope and interest in this field just google the term medicinal mushrooms or the name of an important species, like Ganoderma lucidum (reishi), Lentinus edodes (shiitake), Grifola frondosa (maitake).
 You’ll get millions of results.

 The major centers of research have been the National Cancer Center in Tokyo, leading Japanese universities, the Chinese Academy of Science, the China Academy of Traditional Chinese Medicine, leading Chinese universities in the People’s Republic of China, Hong Kong and Taiwan, the National Cancer Institute in the USA, larger American universities, and many others.

 But the field is enormous and the research is just starting.
 We know about 850 medicinal mushroom species, but just a tiny fraction has ever been tested.
 Even the total number of fungal species is unknown; we estimate there are 3.5-5.1 million (O’Brien et al.; 2005).
 Most are still undiscovered.
-Using the current rate of research progression it might take about 4,000 years until we get a complete picture of the potential of using medicinal mushrooms.
+And scientists estimate that by the current rate of scientific research into medicinal potential of healing mushrooms it might take us about 4,000 years until we get a complete picture.
 (S.P.
 Wasser, 2013)